Techtonica/curriculum/data-structures/linked-lists.md

  - [Prototypical Inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

 ### Motivation
-Though on the job, you will rarely (if ever) asked to implement a data structure from scratch, having a solid knowledge and understanding of the various data structures and ideal use cases can help you ace a technical interview (and get into your dream job working in tech).
+Though you will rarely (if ever) be asked to implement a data structure from scratch, having a solid knowledge and understanding of the various data structures and ideal use cases can help you ace a technical interview (and get into your dream tech job).

 ### Objective
-**Apprentices will be able to** implement various different types of linked lists.
-They should understand which portions of linked lists are already implemented in javascript and how to implement their own linked lists under the correct circumstances.
+**Apprentices will be able to**:
+- Implement various types of linked lists.
+- Understand which portions of linked lists are already implemented in JavaScript.
+- Implement their own linked lists under the correct circumstances.

 ### Specific Things To Learn
 - What is a linked list
 - What are the basic characteristics of a linked list
-  - Why would a linked-list be used instead of an array?
+  - Why would a linked list be used instead of an array?
   - What other data structures are similar to linked lists?
-  - What is the difference between a singly-linked list and a doubly linked-list
+  - What is the difference between a singly-linked list and a doubly linked list
-  - Why would a singly linked-list be used instead of a doubly linked list?
+  - Why would a singly linked list be used instead of a doubly linked list?
 - How to recognize linked lists when you see them
 - How to know when to use linked lists to solve a problem.
-- Linked lists in different versions of javascript.
+- Linked lists in different versions of JavaScript.

 ### Supplemental Materials
 - [MDN web docs | Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)